This is the latest information as at June 2025.

 For Men:

-- Dress Shirt: Opt for a long-sleeved, button-down dress shirt in a solid color or subtle patterns like stripes or checks.
+- Dress Shirt: Long sleeved button down dress shirt in a solid colour or subtle patterns like stripes or checks.
 White, light blue or pale pastels are safe choices.

-- Slacks or Chinos: Wear well-fitted, clean slacks or chinos in a neutral color such as navy, charcoal gray, khaki, or black.
-Avoid jeans or overly casual pants.
+- Slacks or Chinos: Fitted, clean slacks or chinos in a neutral colour like navy, charcoal grey, khaki or black.
+No jeans or too casual pants.

-- Belt: Match your belt to your shoes in terms of color and style.
-A simple leather belt is a classic choice.
+- Belt: Match your belt to your shoes in colour and style.
+A simple leather belt is a safe choice.

-- Footwear: Choose closed-toe dress shoes in a dark color like black or brown.
-Make sure they are polished and in good condition.
+- Footwear: Closed toe dress shoes in a dark colour like black or brown.
+Make sure they are polished and clean.

-- Tie (optional): Depending on the job and company culture, you may or may not need to wear a tie.
-If you choose to wear one, pick a conservative, silk tie in a solid color or subtle pattern that complements your outfit.
+- Tie (optional): Depending on the job and company culture you may or may not need to wear a tie.
+If you do wear one, choose a conservative, silk tie in a solid colour or subtle pattern that matches your outfit.

-- Blazer or Sport Coat (optional): Adding a blazer or sport coat can elevate your look.
-It’s especially useful if you’re uncertain about the dress code, as you can easily remove it if it feels too formal.
+- Blazer or Sport Coat (optional): A blazer or sport coat can add to your overall look.
+It’s good if you’re not sure what the dress code is as you can always remove it if it feels too formal.

-- Grooming: Ensure that your hair is neat and well-groomed.
-Trim your facial hair if you have any, and maintain a clean and polished appearance.
+- Grooming: Make sure your hair is neat and tidy.
+Trim your facial hair if you have any and look clean and polished.

 For Women:

-- Blouse or Dress Shirt: Select a blouse, dress shirt, or a professional top in a solid color or understated pattern.
-Avoid low necklines or overly casual styles.
+- Blouse or Dress Shirt: Blouse, dress shirt or professional top in a solid colour or subtle pattern.
+No low necklines or too casual styles.

-- Slacks, Chinos, or a Skirt: Wear slacks, chinos, or a knee-length skirt in a neutral color like black, navy, gray, or khaki.
-Make sure the fit is comfortable and professional.
+- Slacks, Chinos or Skirt: Slacks, chinos or knee length skirt in a neutral colour like black, navy, grey or khaki.
+Make sure it’s comfortable and professional.

-- Footwear: Choose closed-toe flats, low-heeled shoes, or conservative pumps in a color that complements your outfit.
-Avoid open-toed shoes or high heels that are too flashy.
+- Footwear: Closed toe flats, low heels or conservative pumps in a colour that matches your outfit.
+No open toe shoes or high heels that are too flashy.

-- Hosiery (optional): If you choose to wear a skirt or dress, consider wearing sheer, neutral-toned stockings.
+- Hosiery (optional): If you’re wearing a skirt or dress, consider sheer, neutral toned stockings.

-- Minimal Jewelry: Keep jewelry understated and professional.
-Avoid oversized or flashy pieces.
+- Minimal Jewellery: Keep jewellery understated.
+No oversized or flashy pieces.

-- Blazer or Cardigan (optional): A blazer or cardigan can add a layer of professionalism to your outfit.
-It’s also useful if the office tends to be cooler.
+- Blazer or Cardigan (optional): A blazer or cardigan can add to your overall look.
+Also good if the office is cool.

-- Grooming: Ensure that your hair is well-kept and styled professionally.
-Makeup should be natural and minimal.
+- Grooming: Make sure your hair is tidy and styled professionally.
+Makeup should be natural.

 General Tips for All Genders: